we are no longer running vaccine clinics in Newcastle but you can still get a vaccine in the city

 - Set up a vaccination bus to help us visit those people who may find it more difficult to get to our vaccination sites

 - Supported a vaccination research project with Newcastle Hospitals

 - Set up ‘hot services’ for patients with suspected Covid-19

 - Established a visiting service for patient homes and care homes

-- Launched an online rota system for hot sites
+- Launched an online rota system for GP sessions

 - Provided support through our social prescribing team to patients who are shielding